Directors / Managers

 Prior to joining ICVHealth, Jessica completed a Natural Sciences and Engineering Research Council of Canada (NSERC) research scholarship in inorganic nuclear magnetic resonance spectroscopy, and went on to hold an administrative position within the Canadian Cancer Society (Ottawa Division).
 Jessica continued to further her experience within the health and wellness industry in various coordinator roles, all while completing her formal education.

 At ICVHealth, Jessica manages the administrative processes of the centre and participates in developing and implementing the organization’s strategic plan.
 She is also part of the centre’s Research Support Team and assists new investigators by facilitating the grant application process.
-Furthermore, Jessica is responsible for overseeing ICVHealth’s communications, finances, and human resources.
+Furthermore, Jessica is responsible for overseeing ICVHealth’s communications, finances, human resources, and patient partner group.

 In July 2015, Jessica took on the role of national study coordinator for Dr. Karin Humphries’ CIHR-funded study, “Coronary Revascularization: A Tool for Evidence-Based, Individualized, Shared Decision Making (CR-Decide)”.
 With ICVHealth’s administrative and statistical support, CR-Decide is scheduled to be completed in 2019.